R-Lum/RLumCarlo/cran-comments.md

 wrong with the spelling in the DESCRIPTION.
 It also claims that the url https://doi.org/10.1088/0953-8984/24/38/385402 is wrong.
 This url works fine.

-* R-3.6.3 shows the same notes and R-4.0.0 did not send a report.

 ## Test environments
 * local macOS Catalina 10.15.5, Xcode 11.5, R-devel